 Watch the Book trailer on YouTube

-This third entry in the Pyke Island Mystery Series continues the narrative readers have come to expect-- unique characters, surprising twists, a slice of Downeast geology--all interlaced with humor.
+This third entry in the Pyke Island Mystery Series continues the narrative readers have come to expect-- unique characters, surprising twists, a slice of Downeast geology--all interlaced with suspense and a touch of humor.

 Local retailers: